-Petitions for a map amendment initiated by landowners shall be submitted to the Planning Commission and shall contain the following information:
+Petitions for a map amendment initiated by landowners shall be submitted to the Planning Commission or the County Commission and shall contain the following information:

 - 1. Substantiation for the request

 - 2. Tax District, Map and Parcel number

 - 3. Deed Book reference

 - 4. Plat or sketch pursuant to Section 7.4B

 - 5. Tract size

 - 6. Discussion on:

 - a.
 Comprehensive Plan compatibility of the proposed change.

 - b.
 Any change of transportation characteristics and neighborhood from when the original ordinance was adopted.
+17, 21, 27

 - 7. A petition for a map amendment to change the zoning designation for a property to the Planned Neighborhood Development (PND) district shall include a Preliminary PND Plan for the subject property.
 The submittal review process for a Preliminary PND Plan is described in Article 5 of this Ordinance.